devopsgroup-io/vagrant-digitalocean/README.md

 ## Supported Guests/Hosts

-This project is primarily to support my workflow wich currently only involves Ubuntu and CentOS.
+This project is primarily to support my workflow which currently only involves Ubuntu and CentOS.
 It's likely that any unix host will work but I've not tested it.
 Guests require porting of the nfs, chef, and sudo setup scripts.

 Hosts: